-Founded in 2008 and incorporated as a charity in 2016, Springboard To Music is a community music program for children ages 5-13, living in the Kingston Galloway and Scarborough Village Area of Toronto.
+Founded in 2008 and incorporated as a charity in 2016, Springboard to Music is a community music program for children and youth, aged 5-17, living in and around the Kingston-Galloway and Scarborough Village Area of Toronto.

 Peter Albis (Guitar)

 Evan Buckland (Guitar)

 Phyllis Coulter (Piano)